-A TWO-FACED LITHIC ZOOANTHROPOMORPHIC SCULPTURE OF THE EVOLUED ACHEULEAN FROM SOUTHERN ITALY
+A BICEPHALIC ZOOANTHROPOMORPHIC LITHIC SCULPTURE OF THE EVOLVED ACHEULEAN IN SOUTHERN ITALY.

 The researches on the origin of the art are begun with Jacques Boucher de Perthes in the first decades of the 800s.

-Also on the Web, until today, there is no trace of sculpture of the lower and middle Paleolithic, except the site of the Museum of the Origins of Man, that I have founded, and this site of Paleolithic Art Magazine.
+Subsequently, I have found the publications of these illustrious researchers in the main libraries of western Europe and New York; while in all the books of " Introduction to the Paleolithic" published in the second half of the 20th century, I have not found mention about sculpture of the lower and middle Paleolithic.
+Also on the Web, up to now, 2001, there is not trace of sculpture of the lower and middle Paleolithic, if we exclude the site of the Museum of the Origins of the Man, that I founded, and this site of Paleolithic Art Magazine.

-Nearly all the academic scholars more aware about paleolithic art, between 1940 and 1960, have asserted that the feminine figurines (Venus) and the zoomorphic paintings in cave of the upper Paleolithic are mature art and in many different styles, so they cannot be considered the origin of the art; assuming consequently that there was a more ancient art... still to find!
-However, very little of these researchers have been preoccupied to carry out a research between the sculptures in stone of the lower and middle Paleolithic discovered in the first half of the 900s.
-Who has made it, evidently, has made a superficial analysis, resolved with the generic declaration: " the science must be prudent", but really he has demonstrated insufficient desire to resolve the problem of the origins of the art.
+Nearly all the more aware academic scholars of paleolithic art, between 1940 and 1960, have asserted that the feminine sculptures (Venus) and the zoomorphic paintings in cave of the upper Paleolithic are introduced like mature art and in many different styles, so that they cannot be considered the origin of art; hypothesizing consequently that there was an art more ancient.... still to find!
+However, very few of these scholars were concerned to conduct an investigation among the stone sculptures of the Lower and Middle Paleolithic discovered in the first half of '900.
+Those who did so evidently performed a superficial analysis, which resulted in the generic statement that "science must be prudent", but which actually demonstrated little desire to solve the problem of the origins of art.

-Today, between the old palethnologists, the memory has extinguished itself; the young palethnologists, instead, do not know about it, in how much the sculpture of the lower and middle Paleolithic is not present in the scholastic books.
-For a re-start of the search on the origins of the art, it is necessary that the young palethnologists, i.e. those people who know the techniques of working of the paleolithic lithic tools, take care theyselves of the sculpture of the lower and middle Paleolithic, because only the aknowledge of the working techniques allows to establish if a anthropomorphic or zoomorphic sculpture is true, or false, i. e.accidental.
+Today, between the old palethnologists, the memory is extinguished; the young palethnologists, instead, do not know anything about it, as the sculpture of the lower and middle Paleolithic is not present in the scholastic books.
+For a restart of the search on the origins of the art, it is necessary that the young palethnologists, that is those who know the working techniques of the Paleolithic lithic tools, attend to sculpture of the lower and middle Paleolithic, because it is just the knowledge of the working techniques, that allows to establish if a anthropomorphic or zoomorphic sculpture is true, or false, i. e. casual.

-The zooanthropomorphic sculpture that I introduce (Fig. 1) is obtained from a nodule of silex, with abundant traces of the original skin; but however, it is not from less than other sculptures that are worked completely from every part, in how much the final result is the same.
+The zooanthropomorphic sculpture that I introduce (Fig. 1) is obtained from a nodule of silex, with many traces of the original skin; but however, it is not inferior to other sculptures that are completely machined from all sides, as the end result is the same.

-The presence of this skin on the sculpture, at the first approach, can introduce some difficulty of interpretation, but if we want really to understand these sculptures, we must analyze all the types, exactly like with the lithic tools, where there are those typical and "beautiful ones ", and those atypical, and "less beautiful ones ", that is those that to the profane do not seem even tools.
+The presence of this peel on the sculpture, at first approach, can create some difficulty of interpretation, but if we want to understand really these sculptures, we must analyze all the types, exactly like with the lithic tools, where there are those typical and "beautiful", and those atypical, and "less beautiful", that is those that to the profane do not seem not even tools.

 The analysis of this sculpture is divided in 22 points: